The Plan4Health project was completed at the end of September 2017. Check out Plan4Health - A Spotlight on Three Years of Collaborative Work (PDF).

 Peer Learning Network

 The Peer Learning Network is designed to share experiences across Plan4Health coalitions and to connect communities interested in creating change at the intersection of planning and public health.
-It will be used to showcase the work of APHA and APA members and the work of their peers.
+It showcases the work of APHA and APA members and the work of their peers.
 The network is open to APA, APHA and Plan4Health coalition members, organizational partners, community leaders, professional allies and anyone passionate about creating vibrant, healthy places to live, work and play.

 For more information, contact Melissa McNeily.